 “I was always drawn to Modernist work—anything since the early 1900s.
 I admire artists who think more abstractly about the world and are influenced by nature, psychology, and philosophy.
 They were formally trained and slowly condensed things to an essence.
 When I was young, I became interested in the sprawl of suburban Chicago.
 It wasn’t necessarily urban, but it wasn’t nature either.
 It forced me to analyze American culture in terms of landscape.
 Where do you find beauty amid the banality of things?
 There was an emptiness to the stretch of strip malls in the suburbs that I felt the need to explore.
 Why are people happy living in this type of world?
 Why are they so accepting of it?

 A.I.R.
-Gallery is pleased to announce Stratus Lift, an exhibition by New York artist Carrie Johnson.
+Gallery is pleased to announce Stratus Lift, an exhibition with artist Carrie Johnson.
 Johnson will be showing a new body of large paintings that use abstraction to draw attention to the contemporary landscape, and our ability to consider the elements of modern society in an abstract way.

 Lichtundfire is pleased to present ABSTRACT CONNECTIVITY, an exhibition of work by eight artists working in various media, painting, works on paper, and sculpture, representing abstraction from the expressive to the minimal, and from the bold and colorful to the subtle, distinct application of paint.